scorpiontornado/Predictive-text-neural-network-3.0/README.md

 Depending on your computer's specifications, this code could take more than a minute and a half to run.
 After this time, it will launch a pygame window.

 ### Using the product
+#### draw_pygame.py (improved)
+Upon running the application, you will be greeted with an empty grid, as well as a collection of buttons.
+From here, you have a few choices:
+- To draw a character, press and hold the mouse and move the cursor over the grid.
+- When you are finished drawing the character, click the cyan "select image" button to append the letter onto your current word.
+- To clear the grid, allowing you to draw a new character, click the cyan "clear" button.
+- If you wish to finish the word as it currently is and start a new word, click the cyan "finish word" button.
+- If your desired word is in one of the three grey buttons in the middle of the screen, click that button to automatically complete your word to the prediction.
+- If you wish to toggle your case (change from lowercase to uppercase or vice versa), click the grey "shift".
+Note: the first letter will be in uppercase by default, then it will automatically toggle to lowercase.
+- If you wish to switch from letters mode to numbers mode (or vice versa), click the "123" button.
+This will make the model predict numbers rather than letters when you press the cyan "select image" button.
+Note: by default, the application will be set to letters mode.

+#### main.py (legacy)
 Upon running the application, you will be greeted with an image of a hand-drawn letter (by default, the application will be set to letters mode), as well as a collection of buttons.
 From here, you have a few choices:
 - If the letter is not the one you desire, click cyan "new image" button.
 - If you wish to select the image, adding the letter onto your current word, click the cyan "select image" button.
 - If you wish to finish the word as it currently is and start a new word, click the cyan "finish word" button.
 - If your desired word is in one of the three grey buttons in the middle of the screen, click that button to automatically complete your word to the prediction.
 - If you wish to toggle your case (change from lowercase to uppercase or vice versa), click the grey "shift".
-Note: the first
+Note: the first letter will be in uppercase by default, then it will automatically toggle to lowercase.
 - If you wish to switch from letters mode to numbers mode (or vice versa), click the "123" button.
 This will show images of hand-drawn numbers instead of letters, and the model make predictions accordingly.

 ## Check references.txt for more info